-1. Turn off all electrical accessories (hand warmer, lights, etc.); then rotate the ignition switch key to the first position (ON) leaving the headlights OFF.
-Note that the N is indicated on the LCD.
-2. Press on the starter button.
+1. Turn off all electrical accessories (lights, etc.); then rotate the ignition switch key to the first position (ON) leaving the headlights OFF.
+Note that the Neutral light is illuminated.
+2. Push the choke lever to the left.

+3. Press on the starter button.